LuaRook/GameComponents/README.md

-# CubeCat
+# GameComponents
-CubeCat is a plugin framework to make plugin development easier.
+GameComponents is a plugin framework to make plugin development easier.

-## Why should you use CubeCat
+## Why should you use GameComponents
 ---

-CubeCat is used to write plugins that can easily interact with other plugins by adding ways to allow developers to write code which would interact with other plugins that use CubeCat.
+GameComponents is used to write plugins that can easily interact with other plugins by adding ways to allow developers to write code which would interact with other plugins that use GameComponents.

 Roblox's Plugin market is extremely unprofitable due to high rates which are hard to fix on Roblox's side.
-By using CubeCat, it becomes easy to integrate new features into your plugin code through the use of other plugins.
+By using GameComponents, it becomes easy to integrate new features into your plugin code through the use of other plugins.
 This means you could write a plugin to convert instances into Instance.new calls, then have another plugin which adds the ability for the previous plugin to convert instances into Fusion.New calls or